linode/docs/docs/platform/manager/third-party-authentication/index.md

 1. Select the Third Party Authentication provider you would like to enable on your account.
 You may only have one TPA provider active at a time.
 You will be asked to confirm that you'd like to enable TPA with this provider.

     {{< caution >}}
 Enabling Third Party Authentication disables your current Linode password and Two-Factor Authentication on your Linode account.
-Any Two-Factor Authentication you require should be handled by the TPA provider your choose.
+Any Two-Factor Authentication you require will be handled by the TPA provider you choose.
 {{</ caution >}}

     ![Enable Third Party Authentication.](enable-tpa.png)

 1. You will be taken to the TPA provider's website, where you will be prompted to give account access to Linode.
 You will see a list of permissions that will be granted to Linode.
 Confirm that you would like to grant Linode the required permissions.

 1. After granting permissions, you will see a confirmation screen.
-You can now log in to your Cloud Manager account with the TPA provider's credentials.
+You can now log in to your Cloud Manager account using the TPA provider.

 ## Disabling Third Party Authentication